makerdao/governance-portal-v2/README.md

 The Governance portal includes 2 test suite: Jest and Cypress.

-Jest tests under the folder __tests__ currently execute some integration and unit tests of the platform.
-We are in the process of migrating to Cypress for the integration tests.
-You can find Cypress tests under the cypress folder.
+Jest tests under the folder __tests__ currently execute unit tests of the platform.
+The e2e Cypress tests are under the "cypress" folder.

+#### Test Commands
 ```
 - npm run test -> runs Jest tests on livereload mode
 - npm run test:ci -> runs all the Jest tests